The world's first modular exoskeleton for carrying heavy loads up to 25 kg over long distances

 Advantages:

 The load is hooked into the matching and versatile interchangeable controls.
 When lifting, the weight is diverted to the hips by the mechanical design.
-The muscle power of the arms is now only used to balance the load.
+The muscle strength of the arms is now only used to balance the load.
+The Atlas system serves as a portable lifting and carrying support system that redirects the weight of the load to the hips.
+By reducing the load on the upper body, it increases efficiency, prevents injury, and allows individuals to perform at peak levels for extended periods of time.

 Exomys develops passive and modular exoskeletons for industrial applications and logistics that support employees during long activities while standing or carrying heavy loads.
 The first module can be used as a mobile lifting and carrying support so that the load is redirected from the upper body to the hips when used.
 By taking the strain off the upper body, it increases efficiency, prevents injuries and enables peak performance over a longer period of time.